NLeSC/HEEM-dataset/README.md

 Online](http://www.earlydutchbooksonline.nl/en/edbo) (67 texts)

 ## annotation guidelines
 The annotation guidelines (Handleiding-annotaties-nl.pdf- version 2015) contain
 * definitions of the HEEM concepts
 * instructions on how to manually label emotions and bodyparts in the text

 They are written in Dutch.

 ## labels
 This directory contains JSON objects specifying mappings and clusterings.
 * bodyParts: mapping between words for body parts used in the texts and body part categories (in English).
 For example, the words _hooft_,_kop_, and _hoofd_ belong to category **head**.

-%### labelClusterings
 * HEEM clusters: clustering of HEEM labels into broader classes of emotions
-* PosNeg: clustering of  HEEM labels into 2 classes of emotions
+* PosNeg: clustering of  HEEM labels into 2 classes of emotions (postive and negative)

-%### labelTranslations
-* labelTranslations:  translations of the Dutch
-HEEM labels and modifiers to English.

-The English labels are used in the naf-files.
+* labelTranslations:  translations of the Dutch HEEM labels and modifiers to English.The English labels are used in the naf-files.

 ## lexicon
   The lexicon contains the annotated words and multiword expressions from the manually annotated corpus, their concepttypes (i.e. Emotion, Bodypart, Bodily process or Emotional Action) and the emotion(s) they evoke.
 The data